 How to make gluten free apple crisp

-Start by assembling all your ingredients, then mix the lemon juice, cornstarch, brown sugar and water together before you peel the apples, put the mixture into a large bowl then preheat your oven to 375F.
+- Start by assembling all your ingredients then mix the lemon juice, cornstarch, brown sugar and water together before you peel the apples.
+Put the sugar mixture into a large bowl and preheat your oven to 375F.

-You’ll need a baking dish that is approximately one quart.
+2. You’ll need a baking dish that is approximately one quart like the one shown in the photo above.

-Peel the apples and put them in the bowl and toss in the lemon juice and water mixture, then layer them in the baking dish like you see in the photo below.
+3. Peel the apples and put them in the bowl and toss in the lemon juice, starch, and water mixture then layer them in to the baking dish.

-Just a quick note to make sure you know to only use certified gluten free oats, not all oats are suitable for people on a gluten free diet.
+Just a quick note to make sure you know to only use certified gluten free oats, regular oats are not suitable for people on a gluten free diet.

 While the oat grain contains no gluten, they can be contaminated with gluten containing grains in the field when they are grown, or where they are processed.

-We love to serve it with Ice Cream, if you are dairy free there are some excellent dairy free ice creams that work well too!
+What can I serve with apple crisp?
+We love to serve it with Ice Cream, if you are dairy free there are some excellent dairy free ice creams that taste great too!

 What’s the difference between Apple Crisp and Apple Crumble?